 The Office of Local Government provides a wealth of resources for persons interested in becoming a councillor.

 Click here to view or download the Office of Local Government's Stand for Your Community Candidate Guide.
 The Office of Local Government also has tailored guides for women, Aboriginal and Torres Strait Islander people, and culturally and linguistically diverse people, as well as guides for candidates in other languages.

-Due to the 2020 Local Government elections being delayed one year to 2021 because of the COVID-19 pandemic, the 2021 election will be for a three year term, with the next Local Government election to be held in 2024.
+Due to the 2020 Local Government elections being delayed until 4 December 2021 because of the COVID-19 pandemic, the 2021 election will be for a 2 ¾ year term, with the next Local Government election planned for 2024.